neondatabase/website/content/docs/extensions/hstore.md

 ## Operators for `hstore` data

-`Hstore` offers a variety of operators for manipulating and querying key-value pairs.
+`hstore` offers a variety of operators for manipulating and querying key-value pairs.
 We go over some examples below.

 **Check if a key exists**

-The `?` operator is used to check if a `hstore` contains a specific key.
+The `?` operator is used to check if an `hstore` contains a specific key.

 ```sql
 SELECT id, name